Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: The Cumulant Method

-where the $Q_{n,a/b}$ are the Q-vectors of the sub-events and $M_{a/b}$ their multiplicities~\cite{Prasad:2024ahm}.
-For the 4-particle cumulant, one can in principle construct a two, three or four sub-event method.
-However, a three sub-event method based on~\cite{Jia:2017hbm} is used for this work.
-Therein, the 4-particle cumulant is obtained using the formulas
+where the $Q_{n,a/b}$ are the Q-vectors of the subevents and $M_{a/b}$ their multiplicities~\cite{Prasad:2024ahm}.
+For the four-particle cumulant, one can in principle construct a two, three or four subevent method.
+However, a three subevent method based on~\cite{Jia:2017hbm} is used for k.
+Therein, the four-particle cumulant is obtained using the formulas

 and